 Foundation’s Settlement Q & A:

-Is Foundation settlement repair a DIY (Do it yourself) kind of a project?
-If not, Can I hire a handy man to do the work for me?
+Q: Is foundation settlement repair a DIY (Do It Yourself) project?
+Can I hire a handyman for the job?

-What is the main cause for foundation's settlement?
+Q: What is the primary cause of foundation settlement?

 Picture shows both signs of a bow and settlement